Juan-Jones/blogsphere/content/blog/sell-on-shopify.md

 ## Ways to Monetize Your Shopify Store

 With its user-friendly interface and powerful e-commerce tools, Shopify has become a go-to platform for individuals looking to turn their ideas into profitable ventures.
 If you're wondering how to make money on Shopify, you're in the right place.
-In this article, we'll explore 34 creative ways to monetize your Shopify store:
+Below, we'll explore 34 creative ways to monetize your Shopify store:

 ### 1. Build an Empire with Shopify Webshop